ishwarrimal/wishgee-server-public/README.md

-# WishGee backend Build with NODE and TypeORM
+# WishGee backend Build with LOVE by Ishwar Rimal

+## There are two services that can access the backend:
+1. wishgee frontend -> customers from wishgee.com
+2. Wishgee Admin -> agents at admin.wishgee.com

 Steps to run this project: